vuestorefront/storefront-api/docs/guide/modules/tutorial.md

 app_1    | [nodemon] app crashed - waiting for file changes before starting...
 ```

-**Note:** The default `docker-compose up` runs Storefront Api in `development` mode with the `nodemon` based dynamic recompile process.
-Each time you modify the `*.ts *.js` or `*.graphqls` files the app got recompiled and changes applied.
+**Note:** The default `docker-compose up` runs Storefront API in `development` mode with the `nodemon` based dynamic recompile process.
+Each time you modify the `*.ts *.js` or `*.graphqls` files, the app got recompiled, and changes applied.

- This error means we need to modify the GraphQL schema avoid conflicts with the default template module (the ancestor).
+ This error means we need to modify the GraphQL schema to avoid conflicts with the default template module (the ancestor).

  ## 6. Modify the GraphQL schema